Sunday, July 14, 2024

 Fervent Intercession in Tone 2.

-You were shown to be the very best icon of the good shepherd and a great man of prayer for the people; wherefore, Father Nicholas, fervently beseech the compassionate Christ, by whom you stand, even now, on our behalf.
+You were shown to be the very best exemplar of the good shepherd and a great man of prayer for the people; wherefore, Father Nicholas, fervently beseech the compassionate Christ, by whom you stand, even now, on our behalf.

 Ode IV.